NixOS/rfcs/rfcs/0000-virtual-machines.md

 The aim is to be able to trigger an update without rebooting the guest, by having the host write the additional packages to the guest's nix store and call the `switch-to-configuration` script on the guest in some way.
-However, this is not included in the current RFC, for the sake of simplicity.
+However, this is not included in the current RFC, for the sake of simplicity: for now, upgrading is done by pointing qemu at the new configuration (by writing the new systemd service), and rebooting the VM (by restarting the systemd service).

 In order to do this, a possible way to do so is to mount:
  * `/` as a filesystem on a qcow2 image